thruthesky/fireflutter/README.md

 - All the UI design is customizable throught Flutter's own theme design.
 You may copy the fireflutter source code and re-create your own.

-- This is `Simple Email Password Login Form` widget that lets the user creates a new account or sign in with existing account.
+- Below is `Simple Email Password Login Form` widget that lets the user creates a new account or sign in with existing account.

 ![Image](https://github.com/thruthesky/fireflutter/blob/main/docs/assets/images/simple_email_password_login_form.jpg?raw=true)

+- Below is `LanguagePicker` widget that lets the user to choose his language.

 ## Issues